EconomistDigitalSolutions/cloudcheck/README.md

 ## CLOUDCHECK

-A package for checking validity of Content Platform SAM and CloudFormation templates.
-We have pre-commit hook checks to validate these templates on a basic level (YAML format etc) but typos in property names etc are costly as they are easily missed and you won't know until stack build time.
+A package for checking validity of AWS SAM templates.
+Tools exist to validate these templates on a basic level (YAML format etc) but typos in property names etc are costly as they are easily missed and you won't know until stack build time.

 You can see how wanting the basic tools are: